joomla/accessibility/custom-elements-docs/widget-tooltip.md

 * Focus **must** move from host to first focusable control in overlay.
 * Overlay **must** disappear when focus leaves flyout.
 * Focus should not move to overlay element itself, only it's focusable children.
-* The show and hide delays of a overlay may vary depending on the need, but the default is 200ms to show and 0ms to hide
+* The show and hide delays of an overlay may vary dependent upon the need, but the default is 200ms to show and 0ms to hide
 * Tooltips cannot be interacted with.

 ### Screenreader